WestwoodRobotics/ftc.westwoodrobots.org/src/pages/programming/lesson-3.md

 ---
-title: Lesson 3 - Drivetrain
+title: Lesson 3 - Drivetrains
 description: Tank Drive and Mecanum Drive
 layout: ../../layouts/MainLayout.astro
 ---

 ## Types of Drivetrains
 There are 2 main types of drivetrains: tank drive and mecanum drive.
-In lesson 3, you'll learn about how each drivetrain works and how to code them.
+In Lesson 3, you'll learn about how each drivetrain works and how to code them.

 ## Tank Drive